 Christianity became the life style of Romans in a very short time.
 It took just 66 years from Constantine the Great calling a halt to the oppression of Christians to Christians starting to oppress pagans in 381.
-In Theodosius I period, Christianity became the official state religion and Constantinople, the city Constantine the Great founded on the new religion, became one of the most sacred centers of the empire.
+In Theodosius the Great period, Christianity became the official state religion and Constantinople, the city Constantine the Great founded on the new religion, became one of the most sacred centers of the empire.

 Roman Empire divided into halves with the death of Emperor Theodosius I in 395.
 While the Rome was the capital of the Western Roman Empire, Constantinople was the capital of Eastern Roman Empire.
-Western Roman Empire collapsed because of barbarian invasions (mainly Goths and Germans) in 476.
+Western Rome collapsed because of barbarian invasions (mainly Goths and Germans) in 476.
 Eastern Roman Empire, also called as Byzantine Empire in modern history, survived until 1453.

-The Rise and Decline of Byzantine Empire
+3. The Rise and Decline of Byzantine Empire

-Byzantine Empire inherited the continues wars against barbarian tribes (Germans and Goths) in the west and Persian Empire in the east from Roman Empire.
+Byzantine Empire inherited the continues wars against barbarian tribes (Germans and Goths) in the west and Persian Empire in the east from late Roman era.
 Yet, in the 7th century, there were also new enemies to Byzantine Empire such as Slavs, Avars and Arabs.
 Empire suffered heavy losses and shrank extensively and, as a result, after ascending the throne, Isaurian dynasty started Iconoclasm period in Byzantine Empire.

 The existence of icons (mosaics, murals etc.) was always at issue in Byzantine Empire.
 While some devotes thought that icons were credendum, others argued that icons led to idolatry.
 After Leo III commanded that icons were to be destroyed; Iconoclasm became a government policy.

 There was a continuous dispute between the Pope, most important religious official in the west (Rome) and the Patriarch in the east (Constantinople) but Pope was a higher authority in Christian world and he used his political power by condemning Iconoclasm movement.

-Iconoclasm movement was one of the main incidents that caused Great Schism (break of communion between the Catholic Church and Eastern Orthodox Churches) in 1054.
+Iconoclastic controversy was one of the main incidents that caused Great Schism (break of communion between the Catholic Church and Eastern Orthodox Churches) in 1054.

 The first Iconoclast period that started with Leo III “The Isaurian” in 726 and lasted until 787 damaged Byzantine art greatly.
-All kinds of religious images were destroyed within the boundaries of Byzantine Empire and the legacy of great emperors such as Constantine the Great, Theodosius I and Justinian I were demolished.
+All kinds of religious images were destroyed within the boundaries of Byzantine Empire and the legacy of great emperors such as Constantine I, Theodosius I and Justinian I were demolished.

 The second reason was church becoming too rich and starting to overshadow the authority of emperors.
 Accustomed to military mindset, Isaurian Dynasty aimed to break the political power of clergymen and seize their properties.

-End of Byzantine Iconoclasm
+6. End of Byzantine Iconoclasm

 Stoudios Monastery, one of the most established religious institutions of Constantinople, was the head of those who wanted the icons to come back.
 Theodore the Studite, the abbot of Stoudios Monastery, was the leader of the opponents of Iconoclasm.

 Iconoclasm caused a huge deal of destruction of culture and art and the restoration period started with Macedonian Dynasty.
-The mosaic of The Virgin Mary and Jesus (depicted as a child) on top of the altar of Hagia Sophia Museum is one of the first depictions portrayed to celebrate the end of the Iconoclast movement.
+The mosaic of The Virgin Mary and Jesus (depicted as a child) on top of the altar of Hagia Sophia is one of the first depictions portrayed to celebrate the end of the Iconoclast movement.

-Hagia Theodosia Church
+7. Hagia Theodosia Church

 One of the historical artifacts that you can see on Fener Balat walking tour is based on Iconoclast period.
 Rumor has it that, after Iconoclast period began, a huge Jesus mosaic, in front of the Great Palace in modern-day Sultanahmet, was ordered to be removed and a devout woman gave her life trying to oppose the soldiers.
 Called Theodosia, she was recognized as a martyr and saint after Iconoclast period was over.

-The church, devoted to Saint Theodosia who was believed to heal people, was turned into a mosque after the capture of Constantinople and was named “Gül Mosque”.
+The church, devoted to Saint Theodosia who was believed to heal people, was turned into a mosque after the capture of Constantinople and was named “Gul Mosque”.
 You can visit this artifact and listen its full story on Cibali, Fener and Balat tour with Serhat Engul.